 However, the type of data storage is no longer a crucial distinction when selecting between these two data giants since Snowflake can easily connect to external data lakes and databases (including Databricks).

-• How complex are your data transformations?
+- How complex are your data transformations?
 Do you have in-house expertise in Python, Scala, or other programming languages, or will you rely mostly on SQL-based workflows?
 Obviously, Snowflake is better for non-tech users.

-• Does your business rely on machine learning and Gen AI?
-Then, Databricks will be probably a better option — at least so far.
+- Does your business rely on machine learning and Gen AI?
+Then, Databricks will probably be a better option—at least so far.

-• Do you need robust business Intelligence?
+- Do you need robust business Intelligence?
 Snowflake wins this category.

 However, the most essential factor is the team's skill set.
 Switching to Snowflake is far easier for data analysts accustomed to relational databases, while Databricks is more complex.

-On the other hand, if you have a team of developers and data engineers who've written services and applications and used more versatile tools than just SQL, it will be easier for them to grasp Databricks.
+On the other hand, if you have a team of developers and data engineers who've written services and applications and used more versatile tools than only SQL, it will be easier for them to grasp Databricks.

 Of course, you can always find new people with new skills, but it takes time.
 So, look at what you have on board and make the most of it.